What You’ll Learn 💾

 Google Earth KML (*.kml)

-Export of GPS path to Google earth (available as custom export).
+Export of GPS path to Google Earth (available as a custom export).

 HDF5 (*.hdf)